Komanawa-Solutions-Ltd/komanawa-basgra-nz-py/README.md

 # BASGRA_NZ

+BASGRA or The BASic GRAssland model is a simple pasture growth model.
+This version, BASGRA_NZ has been specifically modified for use within New Zealand.

 BASGRA_NZ_PY is a python wrapper for the [BASGRA_NZ](https://github.com/woodwards/basgra_nz/tree/master/model_package/src) fortran code, contains several new features and is the first version of BASGRA to have purpose built tests to ensure that all changes can be made in a